NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 How you track conversions will, of course, depend on the type of business.
 Some brands have elaborate and robust Google Analytics goals set up based on conversion type or a particular step of their customer funnel.

-If you leverage Google Analytics to track conversions, you can use the AgencyAnalytics Google Analytics dashboard integration to track this SEO key performance indicator easily.
+If you leverage Google Analytics to track conversions, you can use the AgencyAnalytics Google Analytics dashboard template to track this SEO key performance indicator easily.
 This is just one of the SEO KPIs to track with Google Analytics–we’ll get to more later.

 Many brands use Hubspot as their CRM to track conversions, leads, sales, and more.
-AgencyAnalytics has an easy-to-use Hubspot dashboard integration that gives insights into your clients' conversion performance and makes it easy to report on.
+AgencyAnalytics has an easy-to-use Hubspot reporting integration that gives insights into your clients' conversion performance and makes it easy to report on.

 AgencyAnalytics HubSpot Dashboard